Giving in Action

 Renovations of the Great Lawn’s Color Border & Southern Seasons Promenade

-Heralding summer with its radiant blooms, the color border framing the Great Lawn underwent a significant renovation this past year.
+Heralding summer with its radiant blooms, the color border framing the Great Lawn underwent a significant renovation in 2018.
 Since exhibitions had altered the area over time, the horticulture team decided it should revert to reflect the original planting design.

 “We evaluated and adjusted the original plan by making choices based on its overall intent, and then replanted using current cultivars,” explains Amanda Bennett, Manager of Display Gardens.
 The color border’s original design featured warm colors, mixed shrubs and perennials in large sweeps bordered by annuals on the lawn side.
 Showcasing brilliant hues of red, yellow, orange and pink, plantings now include Dianthus American Pie TM ‘Bumbleberry Pie’, striking goldenrod Solidago rugosa ‘Fireworks’, and the peachy-yellow flower clusters of Achillea millefolium ‘Terra Cotta’.
 Daylilies Hemerocallis ‘Bright Carnival’ and ‘Cherokee Star’ create pops of cherry red and yellow while scarlet trumpet blooms of Bouvardia ternifolia, yellow sprays of Crocosmia ‘George Davidson’, and Rudbeckia subtomentosa ‘Henry Eilers’ attract butterflies and hummingbirds all summer long.